Local electoral area: Boundary changes

 Boundaries for local electoral areas and municipal district are determined by statutory instrument of the Minister for Housing, Local Government and Heritage.
 The Minister must first request the Electoral Commission to prepare a report.
 The minister must have regard to this report in making any changes.

 Prior to the establishment of the Electoral Commission in 2023, recommendations on local electoral boundary changes were made by an independent boundary committee established for that purpose.
 A boundary committee has been required since 1994 for electoral areas.
 The 2012–13 Local Electoral Area Boundary Committee considered both administrative areas (municipal districts, though not counties/cities) and electoral areas.
 In 2015, separate committees were set up to consider adjustments to county and municipal boundaries passing through each of four urban areas: Athlone, Carlow, Drogheda, and Waterford.
 A Boundary Committee established in 2017 and which reported in June 2018 recommended alterations to municipal districts and local electoral areas which were implemented in December 2018.

-Areas
+Current LEAs

 Below are the districts and local electoral areas as defined by the most recent SI in each case and which were used at the 2019 local elections.
+The minister ultimately did not alter the areas for the 2024 local elections.
 Unless otherwise specified, districts are titled "Municipal District of Carlow", etc.